dailydotdev/daily-monetization/README.md

 ## Stack

-* Go v1.11
+* Go v1.16
-* Go dep managing dependencies.
+* Go mod for managing dependencies.
 * `net/http` as the web framework
 * MySQL as a database